ajroach42/ajroach42.github.io/_posts/2019-12-03-preserving-old-film.md

 2) The equipment to digitize.
 3) Bandwidth and storage.

 Mostly, I'm buying films on eBay and from a couple of small private collections.
 I've also had some folks donate films to the cause, or lend me films to preserve.
 I'm using a mid-range telecine rig right now, and I'd like to upgrade to something that will let me capture in 4k.
-I'm depending on other people to host the video files that I'm digitizing right now, and I'd like to be able to move that on to servers I control.
+I'm hosting a copy of each video on peertube and depending on the internet archive for backups.
+I'd like to expand that distribution strategy in the future.
 Any funds that I rase will go directly to one of these three items.

 I’m [raising money via Patreon](https://www.patreon.com/ajroach42) to cover these expenses.
 I’m also [selling merchandise](https://spaceageideas.com), and eventually I will offer DVDs, AVCHD DVDs, and possibly bluray discs of the films I have preserved.